Health Promotion - Suicide Prevention Network

 The reasons for this include:

-- availability of fire arms (2/3 of suicides in Montana are committed with a gun, as compared to 1/2 nationally)
+- availability of fire arms (75% of Montana youth suicides are committed with a gun)

 - high substance abuse rate

 - lack of mental health services in rural areas